Which one's Pink?

 Keyboardist, Vocalist & Manager

-David has played keyboard/synth in bands for over 26 years, starting in a house band at a local club aged 16.
+David currently splits his time between playing with the Australian Pink Floyd Show and the Scottish Pink Floyd.
+He has played keyboard/synth in bands for over 26 years, starting in a house band at a local club aged 16.
 He has worked on soundtracks for award winning short films and has produced multitrack recordings for theatre shows.

 The Early Years